 Mona is a partner at the investment and advisory firm Kings Circle Capital, where she invests in online marketplaces, digital assets, and real estate.
 Mona has a demonstrated history of building online marketplaces across the consumer and luxury goods industries.
 She founded JOOR, the largest online global B2B marketplace for wholesale buying, directly connecting brands and retailers.
 Mona is also the founder of Sol TV, a platform for emotional wellness and mental health creators.

 Mona’s experience as a brand consultant for the fashion industry and within buying departments for global retailers inspired her to create JOOR in 2010 to solve some of the incredible challenges and time constraints she encountered during her career.
-By 2016, she had grown the company to process over $10 billion in gross merchandise value.
+By 2016, she had grown the company to process over $10 million in gross merchandise value.
 Based in New York City, Mona expanded to offices in Los Angeles, London, Paris, Milan, Sydney, and Melbourne, increasing the team to one hundred employees worldwide.
-Clients include Neiman Marcus, Harrods, Michael Kors, and Kate Spade.
-While at JOOR, Mona was recognized by Crain’s 40 under 40 and Wharton’s 40 under 40, as well as receiving the Big Apple Entrepreneur of the Year Award.
-She is a frequent contributor to TechCrunch, Entrepreneur, and HuffPost.
+Clients include Neiman Marcus, Harrods, Michael Koss, and Kate Spade.
+While at JOOR, Mona was recognized by Crain’s 40 under 40, Wharton’s 40 under 40, and the Big Apple Entrepreneur of the Year Award.
+She is frequent contributor to TechCrunch, Entrepreneur and HuffPost.